Sometimes the line between the landlord’s and tenant’s responsibilities can be skewed, have a read this article to get some clarity on the subject.

 We recommend an inspection every 3-4 months, whilst checking the people living in the property, that the condition of the property is being maintained well, and that there is no illegal activity happening there.

-- Responsibilities to repair or replace any accidental damage occured.
+- Responsibilities to repair or replace any accidental damage occurred.

 Unless it’s as a result of a failure, mechanical breakdown, or general wear and tear, responsibilities are with the tenants for any breakages to be repaired or replaced.

 For example, the fridge freezer provided as part of the white goods in a property stops working.
-As long as it didn’t stop working as a result of someone doing something to break it, it is the responsibilities of the landlord that should seek to repair or replace it.
+As long as it didn’t stop working as a result of misuse, it is the responsibility of the landlord to seek to repair or replace it.
 However, if the tenant tips the fridge freezer over when moving it, it would be their responsibility to deal with it.
 The expectation for the landlord to fix someone else’s fault is incorrect.